-Robin is running a Cooking Workshop in the Tarn in May.
+Robin is runs Cooking Workshops in the Tarn.
 It sounds wonderful.
-Just 7 people will spend 4 days with him discovering the local market and cooking dishes from both his books.
+Just 7 people spend 4 days with him discovering the local market and cooking dishes from both his books.
 He describes himself as a cook, not a chef and simply hopes to enthuse people to cook more healthily.

 About Robin and his books